carefree0910/carefree-board/README.md

 This will start the demo at `http://localhost:1245`, and you can play with the `cfb`.
 Currently this demo only supports:

-1. Display two squares on the screen.
+1. Display some contents on the screen, namely:
+   1. Two squares.
+   2. A 'Hello, World!' text.
-2. Respond to pointer events - you can drag the squares around!
+2. Respond to pointer events - you can drag the contents around!
+3. Undo / Redo the dragging actions by clicking the corresponding 'buttons'.

 > You can also visit [here](https://cfb-web.deno.dev/), which is hosted by `deno deploy`,
 > to play around with the demo.
+>
+> Notice that I put single quotes to 'buttons' - this is because they are not real
+> buttons, but just rectangle `node`s that can respond to pointer events.

 ## Project Status